MTstateIntroStats/IntroStatActivitiesHybrid/_book/01-A02-samplingbias.md

     Where does the value of 3.95 fall in the plot given?
 Near the center of the distribution?
 In the tails of the distribution?
 \vspace{0.3in}

-3. Based on the class discussion, would you say the sampling method used ("by-eye" selection) by the class is biased or unbiased?
+3. Would you say the sampling method used ("by-eye" selection) by the class is biased or unbiased?
 Justify your answer.
 \vspace{0.5in}

 4. If the sampling method is biased, what type of sampling bias (selection, response, non-response) is present?
 What is the direction of the bias, i.e., does the method tend to overestimate or underestimate the population mean word length?